pmixer/SASRec.pytorch/README.md

 update, with few lines of manually initialization code added, it converges as fast as tf version.
-BTW, I strongly recommend checking issues for the repo from time to time for knowing new updates and details :)
+BTW, I strongly recommend checking issues of the repo from time to time for knowing new updates and details :)

 ---